Bob Martin (comedian): Recurring collaborators

 Martin's theatrical works are often directed and choreographed by Casey Nicholaw.
 He often partners with the music and lyrics team of Chad Beguelin and Matthew Sklar, sometimes co-writing the book with Beguelin.
-Each of Martin's three musicals that have premiered on Broadway have included Beth Leavel in the cast.
+Martin's first three musicals that premiered on Broadway included Beth Leavel in the cast.
 He has collaborated with Don McKellar, Mark McKinney, and Susan Coyne on Slings & Arrows and Michael: Every Day, and with McKellar on The Drowsy Chaperone.